ebrandi/FDD-book/content/chapters/part1/chapter-04.md

          *  - 'ifgl' is a copy of a pointer to a (interface,group) link record.
          *  - 'groupname' is a copy of a pointer to constant text.
          * The pointer VALUES are copied, but they still refer to the same kernel data
-         * as the caller’s originals.
-Reassigning 'ifp' or 'ifgl' here wouldn’t affect
+         * as the caller's originals.
+Reassigning 'ifp' or 'ifgl' here wouldn't affect
          * the caller; modifying the *pointed-to* structures does persist.
          */